 Our board of directors currently consists of six directors.
 Following this offering, our board of directors will be divided into three classes and will consist of five directors, two of which will be "independent" under the rules of the Nasdaq National Market, including Messrs.
 Anderson, Flynn, Noll and Lupo and a vacant director position that we intend to fill after the consummation of this offering with an independent director.
 Upon the consummation of the offering, Mr. Flynn will be the only Hampshire Equity Partners nominated director, and the two independent directors will be Messrs.
 Noll and Lupo.
 Upon the consummation of the offering we expect two of our current directors, Messrs.
 Bellino and Goff, to resign.
 We intend to avail ourselves of the transition periods provided for under the applicable rules of the Nasdaq National Market for issuers listing in conjunction with their initial public offering.
 Although we intend to satisfy all Nasdaq corporate governance rules, immediately after the consummation of the offering, we intend to avail ourselves of the Nasdaq rule 4350(c) "controlled company" exception that applies to companies where more than 50% of the stockholder voting power is held by an individual, a group or another company, due to Hampshire Equity Partners' ownership interest and voting power described under "Principal and Selling Stockholders."
-This rule will grant us an exception from the requirements that we have a majority of independent directors on our board of directors and that our compensation and nominating and corporate governance committees be comprised entirely of independent directors.
+This rule will grant us an exception from the requirements that we have a majority of independent directors.
 We intend to comply with the independence rules of the Nasdaq National Market in the event Hampshire's ownership falls below 50%.